chef-boneyard/chef-rfc/new/property-defaults.md

 ### Move Core resources to `default` [compatbreak w/deprecation]

 `default` is generally a better thing for memory pressure, and is useful for detecting whether a user has set a value or not.
 Currently, core Resources tend to assign property default values to the proper instance variable during `initialize`, and it is possible that subclasses may rely on this behavior.

+Resources *should* instead be using the property getter method, and in the future the instance variable may not even always be there.
 For Chef 12, we will grab the default values of any lazy arrays or hashes on initialize, and we will issue a deprecation warning for subclasses that directly use the initialized instance variable.

-### `reset_property`

-There is already a `property_is_set?`, but no way to reset a property to its default.
-We suggest using `reset_property :name` to do this.